hritikritesh/nasaDailyFrontend/README.md

 1. React for making the react app.
 2. fetch() method to request data from NASA server.
-3. useState from react to take input from user.
+3. useState from react to locally store user information.
 4. jwt-decode to process google sign-in token.
-5. Axios to communicate with backend and pake requests.
+5. Axios to communicate with backend.
 6. BrowserRouter, Routes, Route from react-router-dom for routing.
 7. useNavigate from react-router-dom for redirection.
 8. Script from https://accounts.google.com/gsi/client for google sign in.